Construction plant mechanic

 Discover what's on offer at your school on Apprenticeships.scot.

-You might also need to have the Client/Contractor National Safety Group (CCNSG) Safety Passport to work in this job.
+Sometimes, you may also need to have the Client/Contractor National Safety Group (CCNSG) Safety Passport to work in this job.

 You usually need to pass an aptitude test to enter this role.

-You must hold a Construction Skills Certification Scheme (CSCS) card or equivalent and pass a health and safety test to work and train on construction sites.
+Construction plant mechanics must hold a Construction Skills Certification Scheme (CSCS) card or equivalent and pass a health and safety test to work and train on construction sites.

 Find the right course for you